Leyaaaan1/Leyaaaan1/README.md

 💡 **About Me**
-Aspiring backend developer with a strong foundation in **Java** and **Spring Boot**, focused on building scalable, secure, and data-driven systems.
-Currently expanding backend skills through **Laravel** in academic projects, with an emphasis on API development, database design, and systems integration.
+Aspiring backend developer with a solid foundation in **Java** and **Spring Boot**.
+Currently enhancing backend skills through **Laravel**, with a consistent focus on API development, database design, and systems integration.

 ---